-Pleasers are a relatively new form of bet that’s similar to teasers; they can actually be thought of as a reverse teaser.
-The big difference is that the point spread now moves against you.
-Pleasers are much more popular with online sports bettors, as evidenced by the fact that only a few us sportsbooks offer them.
-This is probably because they’re a little strange to the casual gambler – and they’re hard to win.
-The attraction is that bettors receive a much bigger payout than with teasers or parlays.
+Pleasers are a type of bet that’s similar to teasers; they can actually be thought of as a reverse teaser.
+The big difference is that the point spread moves against you rather than in your favor.
+Pleasers not as popular as teasers with online sports bettors, thanks to the fact that only a few US sportsbooks offer them.
+This is in part because they’re a little strange to the casual gambler – and they’re hard to win.
+The attraction is that bettors receive a much bigger payout than with teaser bets or parlays.
 A traditional two-team 6-point pleaser returns +600 or 6-to-1 odds.
-As with teasers, all of your teams in a pleaser must win or your bet is considered a loss.
+As with teasers, all of your teams in a pleaser bet must win or your bet is considered a loss.

 Pleaser Betting Example